MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-slb.md

 ### Create IP address pools for the private and public VIP networks

 1. Right-click the private VIP logical network > **Create IP Pool**.
-2. Provide a name and optional description for the IP Pool and ensure that the correct logical network is selected.
+2. Provide a **Name** and optional description for the IP Pool and ensure that the correct logical network is selected.
 3. Accept the default network site, and click **Next**.
 4. In **IP Address range** configure the starting and ending IP address.